gaultier/blog/a_million_ways_to_data_race_in_go.md

 }
 ```

-So the issue here may be clear from the description but here it is spelled out: one goroutine writes to a (growing) byte buffer, another one reads from it, and there is no synchronization: that's a data race.
+So, the issue may be clear from the description but here it is spelled out: one goroutine writes to a (growing) byte buffer, another one reads from it, and there is no synchronization: that's a clear data race.

-What is interesting here is that we have to pass a `io.Writer` for the `OutputStream` of the `docker` library, and this library will write to the writer we passed.
-We cannot insert a mutex lock anywhere since we do not control the library.
+What is interesting here is that we have to pass an `io.Writer` for the `OutputStream` of the `docker` library, and this library will write to the writer we passed.
+We cannot insert a mutex lock anywhere around the write site, since we do not control the library and there no hooks (e.g. pre/post write callbacks) to do so.

 ### The fix